winstxnhdw/TailgatingPID/README.md

 # TailgatingPID
 Experimental velocity control based on a simple PID controller.
-The line plot illustrates the change in gap distance between the two vehicles in every frame.
+The line plot illustrates the change in distance between the two vehicles in every frame.
 The following two animations are the simulated experiments.

 ## The Police Chase
 <div align="center">